Benefits of Daikon or Chinese Radish

 Although it is generally safe to eat, women who are pregnant or are breastfeeding should avoid more than the usual amount.

-Please eat in moderation as large consumption of radish can lead to digestion tract irritation.
+Eat in moderation as large consumption of radish can lead to digestive tract irritation.

-I have read articles that do not recommend radish if you have a gallstone.
-However, there are also articles that say otherwise.
+I read articles that do not recommend radish if you have a gallstone.
+But there are also articles that say otherwise.
+This is based on the fact that daikon radish helps stimulate bile production.
+This will then break down fats, which is good if you have gallstone pain.

 Tips when Using Daikon Radish